6 Things You Probably Didn't Know About Princess Charlotte's Birth

-Princess Charlotte, who turned 2 years old on May 2, is currently in the middle of her second official tour, and she's already hit two major milestones: her first curtsy and her first diplomatic handshake.
+Princess Charlotte, who turns 3 years old on May 2, has already hit two major milestones: her first curtsy and her first diplomatic handshake.
 But do you remember when she was just a little baby?
 Before Charlotte gets any older, take a walk down memory lane and look back at the most interesting details from her royal arrival.

 - It took William and Kate two days to reveal Charlotte's name.
 Her birth certificate listed Charlotte's full name as Her Royal Highness Princess Charlotte Elizabeth Diana of Cambridge and her occupation as Princess of the United Kingdom.